tnagler/VineCopula/README.md

 Package overview
 ----------------

-Below, we list most functions you should know about.
-For all functions, data are assumed to lie in the unit hypercube.
+Below, we list most functions and features you should know about.
+As usual in copula models, data are assumed to lie in the unit hypercube.

 ### Bivariate copula modeling: the BiCop-family